hsieh672/Watermark/README.md

 # Watermark
 With the idea of protecting the copyright of images, I designed a simple UIUX interface to add watermarks to images.
 ## Enter the host image and initial settings
-When pushing the bottom of loading the image which need to add the watermark, the system would transform the image from RGB to gray image and showed on the user interface.
+When pushing the bottom of "source image",the image which need to add the watermark would be loaded, the system would transform the image from RGB to gray image and showed on the user interface.
 ```sh
 function pushbutton1_Callback(hObject, eventdata, handles)
 global img bp row_img col_img